miladshiraniUCB/King-County-Property-Prices-Prediction/README.md

 Since one can not change the location of a property, it makes sense to increase the grade of the property.
 Therefore, we strongly suggest to improve the grade of a property because in turn the price of the house will increase greatly.

-In summary in order for King County to increase the value of a property, we would suggest the following ways:
+In summary in order to increase the value of a property, we would suggest the following ways:

 **1. Increase the square footage of living area by reducing the number of bedrooms.**